ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 * Definition of content, navigation, and format (see the [Template authoring](index.html#template-authoring) section)
 * Declaration of variables (see the [Template properties wizard](index.html#template-properties-wizard) or the [template editor](index.html#template-editor) section)
-* Mapping of variables with model elements, definition of input model and output file (see the [Generation configuration wizard](index.html#generation-configuration-wizard) or the [Generation configuration editor](index.html#generation-configuration-editor) section)
+* Mapping of variables with model elements, definition of input model and output file (see the [Generation configuration wizard](index.html#generation-configuration-wizard)
 * Generation of output document (see the [Generate a document](index.html#generating-a-document) section)

 ![Main steps]({{page.relativePath}}/ref-doc/nightly/images/Main%20steps.png "Main steps.")